 Mortgages are contractual agreements between lenders and borrowers.
 If you don't repay a mortgage, your lender can sell your home to settle the balance owed.
-If you're not a signer on the loan, you're not liable for repaying the debt.
-However, if your name is on the title but not on the loan, a foreclosure could hurt your pocketbook -- especially if the delinquent borrower is your spouse.
+If you're not a signer on the loan, you're generally not liable for repaying the debt.
+This changes, however, if you live in a community property state and the defaulting borrower is your spouse.
+In this instance, a foreclosure can hurt your pocketbook in several ways.

 Laws in many states enable one owner of a property to finance a home.
 The borrower in question signs the actual loan note and agrees to repay the mortgage.
 The other owners are usually required to sign the mortgage as owners who are consenting for the borrower to take on the loan.
 Basically, it's not your debt, but you're agreeing to allow the lender to use your home as collateral for the loan.
 If the home goes into foreclosure, it doesn't hurt your credit score, because you're not responsible for repaying the debt.
 You do lose your home, but your involvement in the property ends there — unless you're married to the borrower.

 In states with community property laws, you normally have ownership rights to property if your spouse's name is on the title.
 You're also liable for your spouse's debts.
 Rules vary between states and, in many places, you're only liable for the debts that your spouse incurred after you got married.
 This means that a lender could attempt to sue you and your spouse to settle a delinquent mortgage even if your name isn't on the title of the house or the loan.
 Depending on your state's laws, a lender may be able to garnish your joint bank accounts to settle the unpaid debt.